isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-04-01-post-first-words-women-poets-from-singapore.md

 Aside from her nationality, Wong’s place in Singapore literature is made more complex by the type of poetry she writes.
 Most of her poems are concerned with the personal and are universal in their treatment of the subject matter.
 Only a handful of poems such as “<i>This Fine Day</i>” and “</i>Study of a Millionairess: Still Life</i>” contain recognisable Chinese or local references.

 Despite her obscurity from the general reading public, Wong’s poems have been well-received by critics locally and abroad, receiving descriptions such as quirky, unpredictable, intense, graceful and otherworldly.
-Stylistically, her poems are marked by silences – a quality Wong terms as “wordlessness”, 4 which she relies on to convey the limitations of language in communication and in establishing human connection.
+Stylistically, her poems are marked by silences – a quality Wong terms as “wordlessness”, [^4] which she relies on to convey the limitations of language in communication and in establishing human connection.
 She also adopts an intriguing elliptical structure in a number of her poems.
-These traits are visible in poems such as “The Shroud”, a poem on the loss of childhood innocence:
+These traits are visible in poems such as “<i>The Shroud </i>”, a poem on the loss of childhood innocence:

 The old school uniform <br>With the little childish delights and giggles <br>Is folded and locked up in the top drawer <br>Forever.